 Choose an antenna, or experiment with different types, to see which gets the best reception in your house or office.
 Move the antenna around to see where it picks up the most signals.
 Obstructions such as brick walls are not going to help your signal strength.
 If possible, get a rooftop or outdoor antenna that can bypass some of those obstacles.
 You should also consider choosing between a long range, medium range, or short range antenna depending on how far away broadcast facilities are.

 Sometimes scanning for the digital HD signals is the most frustrating part.
 If you find you don’t have good reception move your antenna and re-scan.
 Make sure you are scanning for digital channels only, as many tuners will scan for both analog and digital signals.
 Scanning for analog after June 12, 2009.
 Try doing this a few times to find the best positioning.
-For the best positioning of your antenna, refer to AntennaWeb or DVT.gov for local broadcast facilities and which way to direct your antenna.
+For the best positioning of your antenna, refer to DVT.gov for local broadcast facilities and which way to direct your antenna.